Creating a Private Cloud Cluster

 If there are any environments associated with the namespace, you cannot delete the namespace until the environments associated with it are deleted.

-When you delete a namespace, this removes the namespace from the cluster in the Developer Portal.
+When you delete a namespace, this removes the namespace from the cluster in the Mendix Portal.
 However, it will not remove the namespace from your platform.
 You will need to explicitly delete the namespace using the tools provided by your platform.

 In order to delete the namespace from the cluster, perform the following steps: